aniva/theperfectkitebar/hardware/quick_release/README.md

 # Quick release

 The Quick Release (QR) is a critical safety component of the kite control system.
-This design is focused on reliability, ease of use even with gloves in cold water, and field serviceability.
+This design focuses on reliability, ease of use (even with gloves in cold water), and field serviceability.

-The mechanism consists of 3D-printed and flat-cut metal components.
+The mechanism consists of 3D-printed parts and flat-cut metal components.

 -   **Case**: The main body of the QR is designed for SLS 3D printing in Nylon (e.g., PA12 or Precimid-1172 Pro for a white finish) for durability and impact resistance.
 -   **Mechanism**: The internal flat parts are designed to be laser or waterjet cut from Grade 5 Titanium sheets of specific thicknesses (0.125" and 0.187") for maximum strength and corrosion resistance.

-This directory contains variants of the QR system, for example, accommodating different bolt sizes (M4 and M6) for attachment.
+This directory contains variants of the QR system that accommodate different bolt sizes (M4 and M6) for attachment.

 ## Sizing (M4 vs. M6)